momar07005/EcommerceScrapper/README.md

         - Ability to sort per column ❌
         - (bonus) Text search within review texts ✅

-  ## Bonus
+  ## Bonuses

-    Retrieve any number of reviews (multiple of 10) ✅
+    - Retrieve any number of reviews (multiple of 10) ✅

-    Do not retrieve reviews already indexed ✅
+    - Do not retrieve reviews already indexed ✅

-    Fast indexation time (Configurable) ✅
+    - Fast indexation time (Configurable) ✅

-    Pagination for indexation requests and reviews tables ✅
+    - Pagination for indexation requests and reviews tables ✅

-    List of indexation requests with details ✅
+    - List of indexation requests with details ✅

-    Partial success status for requests ✅
+    - Partial success status for requests ✅

-    Filter on indexation requests ✅
+    - Filter on indexation requests ✅